ictunion/main-website-public/content/workplaces/infosys/index.cs.md

 layout: single
 ---
 ## Your voice.
 Your rights.
 Your workplace.
 At Infosys, we believe that a strong workplace is built on respect, transparency, and the active involvement of those who make the company run every day—its employees.
+There is a purpose in representing employees’ interests and ensuring they have a strong, constructive voice in shaping their working conditions.

 That’s why we’ve come together to establish the Infosys Workers Union, a platform for open dialogue, shared responsibility, and real impact.
-Our goal is social peace made possible by your voice and actions.
+Our mission is to advocate for fair compensation, equal opportunities, and a safe, respectful work environment for all employees.

-Whether you're concerned about job security, unclear procedures, or simply want a say in decisions that affect your daily work life, you’re not alone.
+We wish to see a strong and supportive company culture where people feel valued, heard, and empowered to grow.
+A company where the employees feel fulfilled and want to build a future.
+Whether you’re concerned about job security, unclear procedures, or simply want a say in decisions that affect your daily work life, you’re not alone.
 Our union gives you a seat at the table, backed by the legal and organizational strength of the ICT Union.

 ## What We Stand For

-#### Protection & Support

-Workplace issues can be complex, stressful, and difficult to handle alone.
-As a union member, you’ll have access to **legal advice, professional guidance**, and **support** when it matters most—whether you’re facing layoffs, performance disputes, or unclear changes in company policy.

-#### Fair Conditions
+#### Fair Conditions for All

-We advocate for clear, fair, and sustainable working conditions—because everyone deserves a work environment that respects their time, energy, and contribution.
-Through **collective bargaining**, we aim to improve transparency, ensure reasonable workloads, and maintain the benefits we’ve earned.

-#### Community & Solidarity

-Joining the union means joining a community of colleagues who care.
-We’re building a culture of **mutual respect, shared knowledge**, and **everyday solidarity**—not just during crises, but in the small, ongoing ways we support one another.

-#### Knowledge & Confidence

-Knowing your rights makes a difference.
-Through workshops, internal resources, and access to labor experts, we’ll help you understand your protections under the Czech Labor Code and how to make them work for you.
-It’s not only about knowing your rights, but also knowing how to ask for them.
+* Promoting collective bargaining to ensure fair wages, stable benefits, and regular salary reviews that reflect company performance and employee contributions.
+* Supporting transparent criteria for promotions and performance evaluation.
+* Providing legal assistance to members in case of disputes or dismissals.

+#### Healthy and Safe Workplace

+* Promoting workplace ergonomics, stress prevention, and awareness of burnout.
+* Encouraging a healthy work-life balance with realistic workload expectations.
+* Supporting a respectful and supportive atmosphere that promotes mental well-being.

+#### Equal Opportunities

+* Encouraging professional growth and leadership opportunities for all employees.
+* Promoting fair treatment and career development based on merit and performance.
+* Supporting women to advance in their careers, including mentoring, development programs, and leadership opportunities.

+#### Learning and Development

+* Advocating for access to quality learning opportunities during work hours.
+* Supporting long-term skill development that benefits both employees and the company.
+* Organizing workshops, seminars, and peer learning sessions for members.

+#### Engagement and Communication

+* Facilitating open communication through regular meetings, surveys, and feedback.
+* Supporting meaningful employee participation in shaping company culture.
+* Positioning the union as a constructive partner in dialogue and cooperation.

+#### Representation and Collaboration

+* Acting as a voice for employees in discussions about workplace policies and changes.
+* Engaging in shared decision-making on topics like benefits, structure, and rules.
+* Working jointly with management to promote fair, transparent practices and ensure company success.

 ## Join Us